 The thing is, most of my gaming nowadays is portable.
 Daxter is great, Loco Roco is endlessly entertaining (although the cute music can get on your nerves), and with games at Eur.50 a pop, I wouldn't buy anything I wasn't absolutely sure to be worth the money.

-Plus there's something profoundly egotistical about hogging the for what are clearly testosterone-fueled combat sublimation games, so even without considering the very odd shifts in the ranks of hard-core gamers, my ever investing on another console would be heavily conditioned.
+Plus there's something profoundly egotistical about hogging the TV for what are clearly testosterone-fueled combat sublimation games, so even without considering the very odd shifts in the ranks of hard-core gamers, my ever investing on another console would be heavily conditioned.

 And there's also the little thing about not just game pricing, but also recurring costs.